Optimal control of differentially flat underactuated planar robots in the perspective of oscillation mitigation: Optimal motion planning

 \subsection{Min-potential-energy planning}

-The third performance index introduced aims to minimize the potential energy $U_n=\frac{1}{2}k_n q_n^2$ accumulated in the underactuated joint.
-This objective is motivated by the desire of reducing the influence of the joint stiffness and damping (i.e. $k_n,c_n$) on the actual motion of the system.
+The third performance index here introduced aims to minimize a combination of the \rev{RMS} value of $y_1^{(6)}$ along with the potential energy $U_n=\frac{1}{2}k_n q_n^2$ accumulated in the underactuated joint.
+This performance index is motivated by the desire of reducing the influence of the joint stiffness and damping (i.e. $k_n,c_n$) on the actual motion of the system.
 Using the flat variables, the motion of the last joint $q_n$ is expressed as a function of $\ddot y, y_1^{(3)}$; see Eq.\eqref{eq:qn}.
-Under the assumption of small $c_n$, the dominant contribution is given by $\ddot y_1$.
+Under the assumption of small $c_n$, the dominant contribution to $q_n$ is given by $\ddot y_1$.
 Consequently, to minimize the potential energy $U_n$, the selected integral cost is a combination of $(y_1^{(6)})^2$ and $(\ddot y_1)^2 \propto U_n $ and is defined as

 where $p$ is weighting factor used to tune the minimization\footnote{See footnote \ref{note1}}.
 It yields:

 A closed-form solution exists in this case and is